aomsin2526/BadHTAB/README.md

  * **New lv1_peek/poke/exec hvcall added** allow lv1 peek(34)/poke(35)/exec(36) through hvcall
  * **Boot custom lv2_kernel.fself** allow loading of **ANY** lv2_kernel as long as it is in fself format
  * **Boot OtherOS** allow booting of petitboot bootloader, regain ability to use OtherOS and linux

+**Note: If you use boot lv2/OtherOS features, New hvcall will be removed.
+However hvcall 114 everywhere remains.
+So you can use that to reinstall it again.**